 There’s a good chance your kid has been to a Little Rays birthday party, but did you know they also have a reptile zoo open for visiting?
 Get a chance to feed the animals, while getting a little education, too.
 We love local family road trips!

-Our friendly tour guides will take you for a visit to an incubator room at our farm (subject of availability); you can say hello to the youngest chicks, some only a few days old (subject of availability), in our kindergarten area; feed the year-old teenage group and meet our breeder's family.
-Due the cold and spring weather we expect the youngest chicks in August.
-Tour duration is 1.5 hour.
+Book your experience online.
+Pick from Farm Tour, Brunch & Tour or Dinner & Tour and Ostrich Feeding, or reserve an ostrich egg.
+In our admission includes guided tour, visit rest of the animals on the farm, staying on the farm for having picnic etc. Our friendly tour guides will take you for a visit to an incubator room at our farm (subject of availability); you can say hello to the youngest chicks, some only a few days old (subject of availability), in our kindergarten area; feed the year-old teenage group and meet our breeder’s family.
+Tour duration is 1.5 hours.
 After the tour is completed, the visitors can stay and enjoy the farm.